aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/print-presentation/_index.md

 keywords: "Print PowerPoint, PPT, PPTX, Print Presentation, Python, Printer, Print Options"
 description: "Print PowerPoint Presentation in Python"
 ---
-Aspose.Slides for Python provides 4 overloaded `Print` methods that allow you to print presentations.
+Aspose.Slides for Python provides 4 overloaded `print` methods that allow you to print presentations.
 The overloaded methods take different arguments, so you will always find a method that suits your printing needs.

 ## **Print to Default Printer**

 This simple print operation is used to print all the slides in a PowerPoint presentation through a system's default printer.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class and pass the presentation you want to print.
-2. Call the `Print` method (with no parameters).
+2. Call the `print` method (with no parameters).

 This Python code shows you how to print a PowerPoint presentation: